Frequently Asked Questions

 - Select any piece of content within the Amazon Music app.
 Click on the overspill menu and select the Share icon.
 From here, you can Copy Link and Embed, Email, or Share.

-- First, head to the Apple App or Google Play Store and download the Amazon Music for Artists app.
+- Amazon Music for Artists is available on both web and mobile.
+Click here for web.
+On mobile, head to the Apple App or Google Play Store and download the Amazon Music for Artists app.
 Once the app is open, you will be directed to sign-in using an Amazon retail account.
 If you do not have an Amazon retail account, you will need to create one in order to continue going through the sign-up and artist claim flow.

 To claim an artist: